jovannil94/winter-2025-technical-interview-practice/lesson01-tdd/README.md

 Imagine you are asked to build a frying pan.
 What kind of requirements would you want to include?
 How would make sure that the pan meets the requirements?

+"The requirements I would have for a frying pan are
+1) Steel
+2) Non-stick coating
+3) Steel base
+4) Steel Handle with non-heat grip
+5) Maybe (induction bottom)
+"

 ## Lecture Content (20 minutes)

 ### What is TDD?